saintdaddy/Veerus/README.md

 **15 stars = drop**
 **The best hidden Stealer/Rat/Crypo Miner for Linux/Mac/Windows**

-Please leave a "Star" bro XD
+Please leave a "Star" bro

 To build launch build.at and select your distribution (Linux, MacOS, Windows) The build will be in ./dist/